-LEVEL ADJUSTMENTS With audio being fed into the system, look at the PEAK light on the front panel.
-This red light should be flashing occasionally.
+LEVEL ADJUSTMENTS First, make sure the MIC/LINE switch is in the proper position.
+With audio being fed into the system, look at the PEAK light on the front panel.
+This red LED should be flashing occasionally.
 There is no set pattern for the flashing, but if it is flashing about 15% of the time, your audio should be received in good fashion.
 If the light is on constantly, your audio will probably sound clipped and distorted.
 If the light is not on at all, the level you are sending will be too low, and you may have noise problems.